 1. Hire an SEO consultant if organic is going to provide growth

-Before hiring a consultant you want to make sure there is actually an opportunity to increase your traffic and revenue via SEO.
+Before hiring a consultant, you want to make sure there is an opportunity to increase your traffic and revenue via SEO.

-I have my own purpose-built tools that give me a lot of detail about your market and how much you could increase the traffic to your site.
+I have purpose-built tools that give me a lot of detail about your market and how much you could increase the traffic to your site.

 You could, however, also do a lightweight version of this yourself by using tools such as:

 I'd recommend putting some of your competitor's domains in to see how much traffic they get, then compare it to your domain.